 4. Identifying your goals and desired outcomes

 - “What are your digital goals?”

-- “What do you hope to achieve?”
+- “How do you hope to achieve them?”

 Consider these questions and remember, the focus must always be on the long game.
 Being a bit bold and ambitious with your vision allows you to achieve your business’s fundamental, long-term goals.

 After identifying the gaps and outlining your goals, now is the time to develop your strategic roadmap.
 This roadmap will help you achieve your vision.
 Create the map of how you will reach from present point A to future point B.

 This will include – Infrastructural reframing, employee training, new talents, technological stack, and transitioning to a more agile development process.